Constitution and Bylaws of the

 Section 1.
 The biennial Party Convention shall be the Supreme Body with full and complete authority over all the affairs of the Party.

 Section 2.
-The Executive Officers of the Party shall be the Chair, Vice-Chair, Secretary, Treasurer, and the Political Finance Director.
-Vacancies to an Executive Office, with the exception of the Party Chair and the Political Finance Director, shall be filled by majority vote of the Executive Committee and appointees shall serve out the vacating officer’s remaining term.
+The Executive Officers of the Party shall be the Chair, Vice-Chair, Secretary, and Treasurer.
+Vacancies to an Executive Office, with the exception of the Party Chair, shall be filled by majority vote of the Executive Committee and appointees shall serve out the vacating officer’s remaining term.

 Section 6.
-The Chair shall be the chief executive officer of the Party and shall be responsible for implementing all policies established by this Constitution, the biennial Party Convention, the State Executive Committee, the Regional Organizations, and County Committees.
+The Chair shall be the chief executive officer of the Party and shall be responsible for implementing all policies established by this Constitution, the biennial Party Convention, the State Executive Committee, and County Committees.
 The Chair shall manage and supervise the affairs of the Party.
-The Chair shall preside at the party state conventions, and at meetings of the State Executive Committee.
+The Chair or their designee shall preside at the party state conventions, and at meetings of the State Executive Committee.
 The Chair or their designee shall serve as spokesperson for the West Virginia Mountain Party.

 Section 7.
 The Vice-Chair shall preside at any Convention or meeting from which the Chair is absent, and shall succeed to the office of Party Chair should a vacancy occur.
 The Vice-Chair shall oversee Ad Hoc Committees.
 The Vice-Chair shall perform other duties as directed by Party Convention, and/or the State Executive Committee.